peko-bot/chika-component/src/component/Swiper/README.md

 |   duration    | time of transform start to end interval                                                |   number   |             1              |
 |   onRefresh   | event of pull down                                                                     | () => void |             -              |
 |    onLoad     | event of pull up                                                                       | () => void |             -              |

+Note: content height should more than `wrapperHeight`, or `onLoad` will not work